TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

 You can add more than one server to a cluster.
 To add a new server, do the following:

-1. Go to SnappyData home directory.</br>`cd <snappydata_install_dir>`
+1. Go to TIBCO ComputeDB home directory.</br>`cd <TIBCO ComputeDB_install_dir>`
-2. Create a configuration file named **servers** in the conf folder in the the SnappyData home directory.
+2. Create a configuration file named **servers** in the conf folder in the the TIBCO ComputeDB home directory.
 To do so, you can copy the existing template files **servers.template** and rename it to **servers** as shown:</br>`cp -f conf/servers.template conf/servers`
 3. Open this file using a vi editor and add a hostname entry of the additional server, after the entry of the primary server, and save the file. </br>For example, suppose there is an entry **localhost** in this file for the primary server.
 You can add an entry **localhost** below this entry for the additional server.
 The **servers** file should contain the hostnames of the nodes (one per line) where you intend to start the member.
-4. From the SnappyData home directory, start the cluster again using the `./sbin/snappy-start-all.sh` command.
+4. From the TIBCO ComputeDB home directory, start the cluster again using the `./sbin/snappy-start-all.sh` command.
 The new server gets started.
 Ignore the error messages of the other nodes that are already running.
-You can check  details of the newly added member from the SnappyData Pulse UI.
+You can check  details of the newly added member from the TIBCO ComputeDB Monitoring UI.

 <a id= rebalancedataonserver> </a>
 ## Rebalancing Data on Servers